openharmony/distributeddatamgr_distributeddatamgr_cangjie_wrapper/README.md

 ## Introduction

 The distributeddatamgr_distributeddatamgr_cangjie_wrapper provides persistence of various structured data and synchronization and sharing functions of data between different devices for developers using the Cangjie language for application development on OpenHarmony.
-Through the Distributed Data Management Cangjie Wrapper, developers can easily achieve seamless connection of application data between different terminal devices, meeting users' consistent experience when using data across devices.
 The distributeddatamgr_distributeddatamgr_cangjie_wrapper currently under development only supports standard devices.

 ## System Architecture